ricardocervo/BookNBlock/README.md

+# BookNBlock: A Java-Based RESTful Webservice for Property Booking and Management

+Below is the documentation of my solution for the proposed test.

-# Assumptions for Booking and Block Management
+## My Assumptions for Booking and Block Management

 1. **Manager and Owner Interchangeability**:
    - A manager can change a block that the owner created and vice versa.